Leveraging Soft Prompts for Privacy Attacks in Federated Prompt Tuning: Appendix

 \subsection{Hyperparameter Analysis}

 To isolate the effect of each hyperparamter, all experiments in this section are conducted using Vit-B32 model and CIFAR100 dataset.

 \textbf{Global Prompt Pool size $M$:} Increasing the pool size strengthens the attack.
 Larger $M$ (e.g., $M=24$) yields consistently higher attack success rates across all batch sizes, while smaller pools (e.g., $M=12$) slightly weaken the attack as batch size grows.
-When the pool size decreases, the probability of the adversarial keys being selected when $\mathcal{T} \notin \mathcal{D}$ increases, reducing FPR.
+When the pool size increases, the probability of the adversarial keys being selected when $\mathcal{T} \notin \mathcal{D}$ decreases, increasing FPR.
 Since the server is in control of the training protocol and the global prompt pool, they can choose the value $M$.
 See Fig. \ref{fig:ablation_poolsize}.

 \textbf{Prompt selection size $N$:} Increasing $N$ slightly weakens the attack.
 Again, since the server controls the training protocol, they can also most likely dictate the choice of $N$.
 See Fig. \ref{fig:ablation_selectionsize}.